Where is the best place to buy a section or land?

 To get a rough idea of how much you might be able to borrow for your land mortgage and a potential home construction loan, see our handy borrowing power calculator.

 Once you know how much you’d like to borrow, it pays to check what your regular mortgage repayments would be.
-You could also start setting aside the equivalent of these repayments (less your current rent or mortgage repayments) as further evidence of your ability to manage money.
+If you’re planning to live in the house you build, you could also start setting aside the equivalent of these repayments (less your current rent or mortgage repayments) as further evidence of your ability to manage money.
 To quickly calculate mortgage repayments and explore different scenarios, see our mortgage repayments calculator.

 Talk to a lender or mortgage broker